-101. Employees have the right to be accompanied to a grievance hearing.
-For the purposes of this right, a grievance hearing is a meeting at which an employer deals with a complaint about a legal duty owed by him/her

-- to a worker, whether the duty arises from statute or common law, for example, contractual commitments. - 102.
-For instance, a request for a pay rise is unlikely to fall within the definition, unless a right to an increase is specifically provided for in the contract or the request raises a statutory issue about equal pay.
+- 98. For the purposes of this right, a grievance hearing is a meeting at which an employer deals with a complaint about a legal duty owed by him/her to a worker, whether the duty arises from statute or common law (for example contractual commitments). - 99.
+For instance, an individual's request for a pay rise is unlikely to fall within the definition, unless a right to an increase is specifically provided for in the contract or the request raises a statutory issue about equal pay.
 Equally, most employers will be under no legal duty to provide their workers with car parking facilities, and a grievance about such facilities would carry no right to be accompanied at a hearing by a companion.
-However, if a worker was disabled and, because of his/her disability, needed parking facilities in order to attend work, he/she probably would be entitled to a companion at a grievance hearing.
-An issue might arise as to whether the employer was meeting his/her obligations under the Disability Discrimination Act 1995.
+However, if a worker was disabled and, because of his/her disability, needed parking facilities in order to attend work, he/she probably would be entitled to a companion at a grievance hearing, as an issue might arise as to whether the employer was meeting his/her obligations under the Disability Discrimination Act 1995.